ALLUPRASAD/ml-model-gun-detector/README.md

 All these augmentations are applied on letter box resizing due to variation in the size of object class "Gun"

 ## Data Preparation
   1. Removed the images which don't have annotations

-  2. Converted annotations into standard yolo format
+  3. Converted annotations into standard yolo format

-  3.Follow the steps provide in the data_preprocessing data_preparation <data_preparation/notebook data_preprocessing (2).ipynb>
+  3. Follow the steps provide in the data_preprocessing data_preparation <data_preparation/notebook data_preprocessing (2).ipynb>

   Data Extraction: data is extracted along with labels from https://www.kaggle.com/issaisasank/guns-object-detection